samluescher/django-form-designer/README.md

 2. Make sure `form_designer` is on your `PYTHONPATH`.
 3. Make the directory `form_designer/media/form_designer` available under your `MEDIA_ROOT`.
-4. Set up the database tables using

-	$ manage.py syncdb

-5. Add `form_designer` to your `INSTALLED_APPS` setting.
+4. Add `form_designer` to your `INSTALLED_APPS` setting.

         INSTALLED_APPS = (
             ...
             'form_designer',
         )

+5. Set up the database tables using

+        $ manage.py syncdb

 6. Add the form_designer URLs to your URL conf.
 For instance, in order to make a form named `example-form` available under `http://domain.com/forms/example-form`, add the following line to `urls.py`.
-Note: __If you are using the form_designer plugin for Django CMS, step 5 is not necessary__:
+Note: __If you are using the form_designer plugin for Django CMS, this step is not necessary__:

         urlpatterns = patterns('',
             (r'^forms/', include('form_designer.urls')),